Against All Odds

 Sirius clammed up.
 "For Harry."

-Ginny's gut kicked her and she now understood that tension that had started with his return.
-He grimaced and she felt the blood rush to her cheeks.
-"Sirius-" Her hand touched his chest on its own, but she didn't move it.
+Ginny's gut kicked her, and she now understood the tension that had started with his return.
+He grimaced, and she felt the blood rush to her cheeks.
+"Sirius—" Her hand touched his chest on its own, but she didn't remove it.
 "No, no, you're right about Fate.
-I mean, you're amended view on it and Harry.
+I mean, your amended view on it and Harry.
 Agh!
-I mean to say- Fate's a bitch and-"
+I mean to say— Fate's a bitch and—"